useTransition

 • You can wrap an update into a Transition only if you have access to the set function of that state.
 If you want to start a Transition in response to some prop or a custom Hook value, try useDeferredValue instead.

-• The function you pass to startTransition must be synchronous.
-React immediately executes this function, marking all state updates that happen while it executes as Transitions.
-If you try to perform more state updates later (for example, in a timeout), they won’t be marked as Transitions.
+• The function you pass to startTransition is called immediately, marking all state updates that happen while it executes as Transitions.
+If you try to perform state updates in a setTimeout, for example, they won’t be marked as Transitions.

 • A state update marked as a Transition will be interrupted by other state updates.
 For example, if you update a chart component inside a Transition, but then start typing into an input while the chart is in the middle of a re-render, React will restart the rendering work on the chart component after handling the input update.